chrisnad/Getting-and-cleaning-data-Project/README.md

 ## Description

-For an explanation on how this works go  [here](https://github.com/cleitus/Getting-and-cleaning-data-Project/blob/master/Codebook.md)
+For an explanation on how this works please visit [this page](https://github.com/cleitus/Getting-and-cleaning-data-Project/blob/master/Codebook.md)